Johannesvb/johannesvb.github.io/README.md

-# Read incoming dmx values using artNet on rpi, and send message to websocket server
+# Read incoming dmx values using Art-Net / sACN on rpi, and send message to the Lightr server